ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 > **Learn more about Prometheus rules in its official documentation**\
 > To know more about the Prometheus rules, remember to check out the official documentation about "_[recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/)_" and "_[alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)_" rules

-1. Create the file `prometheus.rules.yaml` file in the `configs` folder.
+1. Create the file `prometheus.rules.yaml` file in the `configs` folder:

     ~~~sh
     $ touch $HOME/k8sprjs/monitoring/components/server-prometheus/configs/prometheus.rules.yaml
     ~~~

-2. Enter the  below in `prometheus.rules.yaml`.
+2. Enter the example alert rule shown below in `configs/prometheus.rules.yaml`:

     ~~~yaml
     # Example of alerting rule for Prometheus